tfredrich/url-path-index/README.md

 A successful search returns the individual URL segments and identifiers along with the indexed object.
 Failure is indicated by `SearchResults.matched()` returning false.

-Currently, on my M1 Mac Mini, performance benchmarks show that searches take less than 300 nanoseconds when conducting 100 million searches across approximately 1000 URLs.
+Currently, on my M1 Mac Mini, performance benchmarks show that searches take less than 300 **nano**seconds when conducting 100 million searches across approximately 1000 URLs.

 ## Usage